tgtakaoka/asmx/README.txt

 that this usage is different from "<" and ">" as a high/low byte of a word value.)

-Some assemblers like to output code in binary.
+Some assemblers can only output code in binary.
 This might be nice if you're making a video game cartridge ROM, but it's really not very flexible.
 Intel and Motorola both came up with very nice text file formats which don't require any kind of padding when you do an